growth-astro/growth-school-2020/README.md

 Python Notebook README
 ********************************

-Authors: Cameron Hummels (Caltech) <br>
+Authors: Cameron Hummels (Caltech), Igor Andreoni (Caltech) <br>
-Updated by Iva Kostadinova (Caltech), Igor Andreoni (Caltech)
+Updated by Iva Kostadinova (Caltech) <br>
+Contact: Igor Andreoni <andreoni@caltech.edu>

 *************************************************
 ### Introduction

 These Python notebooks were developed by the GROWTH (Global Relay of Observatories Watching Transients Happen) international collaboration in astronomy for the GROWTH school series.
-The notebooks you have just downloaded were used during the GROWTH online school held on August 16-18, 2020.
+The notebooks were prepared for the [GROWTH online school](http://growth.caltech.edu/growth-school-2020.html) to be held on August 17-21, 2020.

 Each Python notebooks is accompanied by an introductory lecture given by experts in the field of  time-domain astronomy and observational followup to astrophysical transients.
 Each lecture and its Python notebook form a “module”.
 There are a total of twelve such "modules"  that were presented at the GROWTH school in 2020.